-Housing Authority of Lancaster is a public housing agency in Lancaster, South Carolina.
-As of October 17th, 2018, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.
+Housing Authority of Lancaster is a public housing agency in Lancaster, South Carolina that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+As of December 14th, 2018, Housing Authority of Lancaster has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.